Healthy carbonated drinks: The science behind the switch for men

 The relationship

 The rise of healthy carbonated drinks represents a shift from passive consumption to functional fueling.
 This category includes sparkling prebiotic tonics, adaptogenic seltzers, and low-sugar sodas sweetened with plant-based alternatives like stevia or monk fruit.
-Unlike diet sodas of the past, which relied on artificial sweeteners like aspartame that may negatively alter gut bacteria, modern healthy sodas aim to provide a physiological benefit.
-They target the gut-brain axis, aiming to stabilize blood sugar and reduce systemic inflammation rather than spike it.
+Unlike older diet sodas, many of which relied heavily on non-nutritive sweeteners, modern “healthy” sodas often aim to provide a physiological benefit.
+A 2019 review in Advances in Nutrition concluded that evidence on non-nutritive sweeteners and gut microbiota is mixed and may depend on the specific sweetener, dose, and individual factors.[6]

 However, the label “healthy” requires scrutiny.
-While these beverages eliminate the massive glucose load of a standard cola, they introduce new active ingredients—such as inulin fiber, apple cider vinegar, and botanical extracts—that interact with your digestion and hormones.
+While these beverages can eliminate the large sugar load of a standard cola, they also introduce active ingredients, such as inulin fiber, apple cider vinegar, and botanical extracts, that interact with digestion and appetite.
 Understanding these interactions is critical for men looking to optimize body composition and energy levels without sacrificing the ritual of cracking open a cold can.

 How it works